awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ```
 An exit code of 0, with no `stderr` output, indicates success, and a non\-zero exit code indicates failure\.
 For more information, see `HealthCheck` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/)\.
 `interval`
-The period of time \(in seconds\) between each health check execution\.
+The period of time \(in seconds\) between each health check\.
 You may specify between 5 and 300 seconds\.
 The default value is 30 seconds\.
 `timeout`
 The period of time \(in seconds\) to wait for a health check to succeed before it's considered a failure\.
 You may specify between 2 and 60 seconds\.
 The default value is 5 seconds\.
 `retries`